 They are produced by NICE and can be used by commissioners, service providers, practitioners, partner organisations and charities.
 They can be referred to by partner organisations who want to follow a consistent approach when defining, measuring and delivering high quality care.

-Quality Standards are not mandatory, but they do support and are helpful in the development and improvement of health and care.
+Quality Standards aren’t mandatory, but they support the development and improvement of health and care.

 Why do we need a Quality Standard for Rare Disease?

-A Quality Standard for Rare Disease will drive improvements in care, address existing gaps in nation specific action plans, and establish actions for commissioners and healthcare providers.
-This would in turn, improve care and treatment for people with rare autoimmune rheumatic diseases (RAIRDs).
+A Quality Standard for Rare Disease will drive improvements in care, address existing gaps in nation specific action plans, and establish clear actions for commissioners and healthcare providers.